apiraino/apiraino.github.io/content/2018-08-06-ubuntu_gnome_power.md

 ### <a name="part_iii"></a>Part III: following _systemd_ bloody trail

-[Here](https://github.com/systemd/systemd/issues/7137) there's a thorough bug report that teaches me how to edit the `logind` configuration, followed by a convoluted explaination by Poettering on why systemd's behaviour is correct and passes the buck to the Gnome folks.
+[Here](https://github.com/systemd/systemd/issues/7137) there's a thorough bug report that teaches me how to edit the `logind` configuration, followed by a convoluted explanation by Poettering on why systemd's behaviour is correct and passes the buck to the Gnome folks.
 The main getaway in this GitHub issue, however, is the line that allows you to inspect what systemd is blocking and why:
 ``` bash
 $ systemd-inhibit --list --mode block
 ...